-Francis John Stainforth (1797-1866), an Anglican curate, built and owned a unique private library.
-His library catalog lists 7,726 unique editions (8,804 volumes) authored and edited by 3,721 writers, nearly all of whom are women.
+Francis John Stainforth (1797-1866), an Anglican clergyman, collected a unique private library during the mid-nineteenth century.
+His library catalog lists 7,726 editions (8,804 volumes) authored and edited by 3,721 writers, nearly all of whom are women.
 The titles in the collection have publication dates that cover four centuries of literary history, and these works were published in North America, Europe, Asia, and Australia.
 The earliest work in the collection is the 1546 edition of the Examination of Anne Askew, and the most recent works are those published in 1866, the year Stainforth died.
-The library features women poets, dramatists, non-fiction writers, composers, lyricists, editors, translators, journalists, and artists.
-By digitizing Stainforth's library catalog manuscript and making it searchable and interactive, we draw critical attention to the great extent of women’s writing in circulation in the nineteenth century.
-In turn, this signals that these women and their texts, many of which are now rare or lost, at one time counted.
+The library features women poets, dramatists, non-fiction writers, composers, lyricists, editors, translators, journalists, printers, and artists.
+By digitizing Stainforth's library catalog manuscript and making it searchable, we draw critical attention to the extent of authorship and women’s writing in circulation in the nineteenth century.
+We also point to the fact that these authors and their texts, many of which are now rare or lost, at one time counted.

-Recover these authors and titles here by using our data.
+Help recover authors and titles here by using our data.
 We have transcribed, edited, and published a digital edition of Stainforth's 742-page library catalog manuscript and made its contents accessible in multiple ways.
 The catalog lists the works he owned alphabetically by author last name followed by title, edition, and publication year.
 With most titles, Stainforth includes their shelfmark(s) with the entry.
 Many entries include the number of volumes that comprise the text if the number is greater than one.
 For some titles, Stainforth indicates the publication place, book format, if the book was privately printed, if it contains an author portrait, or if it contains plates.
 The catalog also contains Stainforth's wish list of titles to acquire, and most of those listed in the "Wants" section with strikethroughs were acquired.
-We continue to add to this data by gathering authority records for well-known authors, tagging genres, and researching publication places and formats for those titles Stainforth did not record that information for.
-In the near future, we plan to launch a pedagogy component to the site similar to the Just Teach One project.
+We continue to add to this data by gathering authority records for known and unknown authors, tagging genres, and researching publication places and formats for those titles Stainforth did not record that information for.